stitchtrove/TravelApiWithLaravel/README.md

 - Created feature test

 Note: there was some confusion over naming conventions such as Tours/Tour.
 This could have been planned a little better but will stick with what we have now as it doesn't cause any errors.

+#### What I could improve [see commit](https://github.com/stitchtrove/TravelApiWithLaravel/commit/3938393d2033027607021f287f7ba027ae6b5696)

+- Route Model binding - I always forget to do this
+- Makes sense to order the results by start date
+- Format the price field when output in the api
+- Added an extra test for the formatting of the price